-Due to the recent COVID-19 pandemic, the department of Health Policy and Administration is working to develop additional opportunities for the Summer 2021 term.
+Due to the recent COVID-19 pandemic, the department of Health Policy and Administration is working to develop additional opportunities for the Fall 2021 term.
 If you are planning to work a remote internship, or if you are an internship preceptor hosting a student this summer, please read our guidelines for remote/virtual internships below.

 - Student responsibilities